Pitchstep/seth.run/README.md

 ## Update notes

+### V1.201 Tiny Patch #2
+[/credits] Added some more credits.
+Thank you for contributing!
+[New Page] Added a page that redirects you to the Alpha Site. https://seth.run/alpha

 ### V1.201 Tiny Patch #1
 [/designs] Renamed "View image" to "View".<br>
 [/projects] Renamed "CHECK IT OUT!" to "Open".<br>